FacebookInstagram

 This is achieved through a combination of movement, stretching, deep tissue massage, and muscle and joint manipulation to recreate your body’s natural equilibrium, relieving pain and discomfort.
 Each treatment is unique resulting from a systematic assessment and diagnosis.
 Osteopathy helps to restore the optimal function of your body, allowing it to heal itself naturally.

-Rebecca Friesner’s Offering on the last Tuesday of the month, between 10am to 2pm.
+Rebecca Friesner’s Offering on first Tuesday of the month between 10am to 2pm.

 If you would like to access the Women Supporting Women Fund to subsidise this treatment, find more details here.